msteckyefantis/subzero/README.md

 };

 /* MEGA FREEZE CORNER CASE:
-	be careful about objects and functions within already frozen objects and functions */ const wontBeFrozen = {};
+	be careful about objects/functions within already frozen objects and functions */ const wontBeFrozen = {};

-C.a = {
+f.a = {

     b: {